Robin of Redesdale

 On 26 July, the rebels defeated a Royal army commanded by the Earl of Pembroke at the Battle of Edgcote.
-Although they were victorious, Robin himself was reported to have died in the battle, hence his identification with William Conyers who was killed at Edgcote.
-However, his mantle was temporarily assumed by someone else, apparently Sir John Conyers, when Warwick raised a further rebellion early in 1470.
+Although they were victorious, Robin was reported to have died in the battle, hence his identification with William Conyers who was killed at Edgcote.
+His mantle was temporarily assumed by someone else, apparently Sir John Conyers, when Warwick raised a further rebellion early in 1470.
 This second "Robin of Redesdale" submitted to Edward IV in March 1470.